Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Use Rugs to Delineate Space

+Another great trick is to use area rugs to define separate areas within an open floor plan.
+Use two identical or coordinating area rugs to delineate your living and dining rooms.
 Rugs don’t have to be huge, just large enough to anchor the furniture in each space.
 The gap between rugs actually serves to help divide the spaces, creating a visual traffic path between two areas.

 Divide and Conquer